Above: A solid can have a fractal surface in three different ways. In

 are readily taken up into the branching alleyways by the weak

-attraction of induced electric dipole "van der Waals" forces), and at
+attraction of induced electric dipole "van der Waals" forces),

 pressures much less than the 200 atm needed to store methane in